 Instagram is taking on Snapchat by launching a new live stream feature called Instagram Live.
 The company first unveiled this feature in November, as a way to connect with your friends and followers right now.
 Instagram says the feature is rolling out to all US users this very day.
 It’s a bit different than the way Facebook and others handle live video, though.
 Instagram CEO and CTO Kevin Systrom and Mike Kreiger respectively are live streaming the event over at the official Instagram account.

-If you don’t currently see the live option, quit the Instagram iOS application forcefully to help trigger its visibility in Instagram.
+If you don’t currently see the live option, quit the Instagram iOS application forcefully to help trigger its visibility on Instagram.

-If you are in US, live video will be available on Android and iOS within few days.
+If you are in the US, live video will be available on Android and iOS within a few days.